 This document specifies a set of minimum equipment requirements for reception of DVB-based and related services from cable, satellite and/or terrestrial broadcast networks; in addition, it includes requirements for reception via IP-based networks.
-This NorDig specified receiver is hereafter denoted as an IRD (Integrated Receiver Decoder) and target consumer (viewer) usage.
+This NorDig specified receiver is hereafter denoted as an IRD (Integrated Receiver Decoder) and targets home / domestic usage.